-- (a) shaking bees in fine sugar to enable the dislodgement of Varroa mite so to be able to detect the presence of Varroa mite (sugar shake), - (b) uncapping the bee brood to inspect the brood for the presence of Varroa mite (brood uncapping), - (c) alcohol washing, or - (d) an authorised officer inserting miticide strips into a hive to dislodge Varroa mite onto sticky mats for inspecting for the presence of Varroa mite in a laboratory.
+(a) shaking bees in fine sugar to enable the dislodgement of Varroa mite so to be able to detect the presence of Varroa mite (sugar shake), swarm means a natural assemblage of feral bees in a migratory state that has separated from a hive or wild nest with the intention of establishing a new colony at another location.

+- (b) uncapping the bee brood to inspect the brood for the presence of Varroa mite (brood uncapping), - (c) alcohol washing, or - (d) an authorised officer inserting miticide strips into a hive to dislodge Varroa mite onto sticky mats for inspecting for the presence of Varroa mite in a laboratory.